-Local family wants to be together despite heath issues
+Teen struggling to reunite family for holidays

 "As of now, we’re struggling," Claire Bowers, daughter, said.

-The 19 year-old should be focused on studying to be a teacher.
-Instead she has to support her entire family after both of her parents suffered an onslaught of health issues.
+The 19-year-old should be focused on studying to be a teacher.
+Instead, she has to support her entire family after both of her parents suffered an onslaught of health issues.

 Bowers said it all started last January when her mom, Tina Bowers, had a brain aneurysm.
 Tina Bowers was taken by helicopter to the University of Kansas Medical Center for treatment.
 During surgery, she suffered a stroke, and is now disabled.